 Master Samurai Tech's Ten-Step Tango troubleshooting procedure is taking the appliance repair world by storm, helping to organize the thoughts of many a tech so they can zero in on the failed component with speed and assurance.

 In most scenarios, the first 7 steps of the Tango can be done ahead of time - a technique we call “prediagnosis.”
 You’ll know what tests you want to make, and you’ll know which parts are likely to be needed.
 You will wow your customer with your competence and efficiency, while increasing your First Call Complete rate and profitability.

 Pro tip: Make sure you get a model number from the customer when you book the call.
 Check it right away with one of the parts retailers online (RepairClinic, AppliancePartsPros, for example) to make sure it’s valid.
 Then use Appliantology to get the documents you need for the job, and proceed with your prediagnosis using the Ten-Step Tango.
-You will be ready to rock that service call! ------- What do you think of our list?
-Are there other rookie mistakes that you think we should warn others about? --------
+You will be ready to rock that service call!

 The Master Samurai Tech Academy specializes in teaching rookies and veterans alike how appliance technology works and how to troubleshoot, so that you can kick butt on any appliance - even those you haven’t worked on before.
 Knowledge is power!